Brostafa/leverage-sm-mostafa/README.md

 # [Ngrok] web interface http://127.0.0.1:4040/inspect/http
 ```

-1. You will need your own Stripe account so make sure to create one then update `.env` with the new keys
+1. You will need your own Stripe account so make sure to create one then update `.env` with the new keys.
 2. Add the `xxx.ngrok.io/stripe/webhook` to [Stripe Webhooks](https://dashboard.stripe.com/test/webhooks/create?endpoint_location=hosted)
 3. In Stripe Webhooks choose all `Customer` events.
 4. You can open `http://127.0.0.1:4040/inspect/http` in a new tab to monitor any request